MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 - Use Azure Storage Explorer to manage your storage accounts.
 - Use IPython notebook to run storage commands.
-- Use AzCopy to Copy files between different storage accounts.
+- Use AzCopy to Copy files between different storage accounts.(optional)

 <a name="Prerequisites"></a>
 ### Prerequisites ###